bsladewski/discovery/README.md

 ### Authenticator

-An `Authenticator` is passed into the constructor for a `Server` to define how http authentication should be used.
+An `Authenticator` is passed into the constructor for a `Server` to define how http authentication should be handled.

 To disable http authentication use `discovery.NullAuthenticator`.